Special Educational Needs

 Our Alternative Resourced Provision (BASE)

-Young people who are given a BASE placement will have an Education, Health and Care (EHC) plan with a diagnosis of autism and have the most exceptional complex needs.
-Decision about entry to the BASE are managed by Camden Local Authority.
+Our Additionally Resourced Provision is for Autistic students with complex needs.
+Young people who are given a BASE placement will have an Education, Health and Care (EHC) plan and a diagnosis of autism.
+These are students with the most exceptional complex needs.
+Decisions about entry to the BASE are managed by Camden Local Authority and not the school.

-Our team of Lead SEND Practitioners then assess students using a combination of standardised test such as LUCID screeners and student observations to determine whether there is a learning difficulty, the type of learning difficulty and how much the learning difficulty is impacting on the student’s ability to engage with their education.
+Our team of Lead SEND Practitioners will assess the student using standardised tests (such as LUCID screeners) as well as observing them in the classroom.
+This will help us find out whether there is a learning difficulty, the type of learning difficulty and its impact on the student’s ability to engage with their education.

-We group students into one of the four broad areas of SEND:
+We group students into four broad areas of SEND to determine what kind of support is most suitable.
+These are:

 • communication and interaction,